Symptoms of Drug Abuse and How to Recover From It

 There are many signs that indicate drug abuse; it can be both physical and behavioral.
 In addition, there are signs and symptoms that can be specific depending on the drug that a person uses.
 However, there are general indications that can recognize if a person is abusing drugs:

-- Sudden change in behavior, where a person suddenly gets into legal trouble like getting arrested for disorderly conduct, driving under the influence, or stealing to support a drug habit.
+- A sudden change in behavior, where a person suddenly gets into legal trouble like getting arrested for disorderly conduct, driving under the influence, or stealing to support a drug habit.

 - Mood swings: a person can be happy and bright and then suddenly change into being irritable and grumpy.